Prologue

 disappeared into the hills.
 She stood there a moment longer, enjoying the

-summer heat, but as she was about to leave, she heard an engine.
-She watched on
+summer heat, but as she was about to leave, she heard the distant roar of an

-the horizon as a green all-terrain vehicle sped towards her.
-It was coming from
+engine.
+She watched on the horizon as a green all-terrain vehicle sped towards

-a different direction than the refugees had gone, and as Lust watched it
+her.
+It was coming from a different direction than the refugees had gone, and

-approach she supposed that in itself was already a stroke of good luck.
-Sloth’s
+as Lust watched it approach, she supposed that in itself was already a stroke

-soldiers had nothing against Hope, but what they saw usually had a way of
+of good luck.
+Sloth’s soldiers had nothing against Hope, but what they saw

-getting back to Hate.
-Hate’s warriors had, allegedly, stopped firing on unarmed
+usually had a way of getting back to Hate.
+Hate’s warriors had, allegedly,

-refugees, but the animosity was still there.
-Not everyone in the Frontier would
+stopped firing on unarmed refugees, but the animosity was still there.
+Not

-be as welcoming as Lust’s own thoughts.
+everyone in the Frontier would be as welcoming as Lust’s Thoughts.

 The ATV sped to a stop, and the

-soldier stepped off and saluted.
+soldier in green fatigues stepped off and saluted.

 “Your Grace,” he said, “I’m here by

-order of my Queen to extend an invitation to you.
+order of my queen to extend an invitation to you.
 There will be a summit in one

 month’s time, held at the Ziggurat.
-All eight Queens are being asked to attend.
+All eight queens are being asked to attend.

 We sent an emissary to your castle, but they told us you were here.”